Water Sources for Hermit Crabs: What Every Crab Keeper Should Know

 Tap water is the most common water source, but can be risky.
 Municipal supplies usually contain chlorine, chloramine, and fluoride—all toxic to hermit crabs.

-How to make it safe:
+How to Make it Safe:

 - Use a conditioner designed for aquariums, like Seachem Prime, which neutralizes chlorine, chloramine, and many heavy metals.
+Seachem Prime does not neutralize or remove fluoride.

 - Always check your city’s annual water report (usually available online) to know exactly what’s in your water.